 There are numerous factors that combine to determine the value of a personal injury settlement amount.
 No two injuries are exactly the same, and the same can be said for accidents.
 All of the factors that come together in your case are unique.

+A personal injury claim is crucial in seeking compensation after an accident caused by negligence.
 Understanding the potential factors that could impact your personal injury settlement might not give you an exact answer on the value of your case, but it could give you insight into what to expect.

 The attorneys of Olson & Sons are ready to advise you on the strength of your personal injury case.
 During your initial consultation, we can review the facts and advise you on what you might be able to recover.
 Schedule your free consultation today to learn more about what goes into your personal injury settlement value.

-The Extent of your Injuries in Hawaii
+The Extent of your Injuries and Personal Injury Settlement Amount in Hawaii

 Serious injuries are more likely to result in costly, ongoing medical care.
 The cost of this care can be high, especially if you require ongoing treatment for years to come.
 Serious injuries are also more likely to result in chronic pain or emotional trauma, both of which could lead to damages.